awsdocs/amazon-athena-user-guide/doc_source/example-policies-workgroup.md

 arn:aws:athena:us-east-1:123456789012:workgroup/primary"
 ```

-**Example Policy for Management Operations on a Specified Workgroup**
+**Example policy for management operations on a specified workgroup**
 In the following policy, a user is allowed to create, delete, obtain details, and update a workgroup `test_workgroup`\.

 ```